-Most people know that drinking red wine in moderation contributes to better health and greater longevity.
-Scientific medical research conducted around the world for decades has demonstrated the health benefits of drinking red wine.
+Most people know that drinking red wine in moderation adds to better health and longer life.
+Medical research has been done around the world for decades.
+It has shown the health benefits of drinking red wine.
 But there’s also a red wine health myth.
 So don’t be fooled.

 Red Wine Health Benefits

 Red wine’s health benefits became widespread in 1991.
 That’s when CBS News devoted a segment of its “60 Minutes” TV program to the “French Paradox.”
 That’s the fact that the French eat a diet rich in fats and cholesterol.
-Yet they have a heart disease rate 40% lower than the U.S. The explanation suggested was that the French consumption of wine provided great protection against the disease.
+Yet they have a heart disease rate 40% lower than the U.S. The suggestion was that the French wine drinking gave great protection against heart disease.

-This was news to most viewers but not to alcohol researchers.
+This was news to most viewers.
+But not to medical and alcohol researchers.
 For the previous two decades studies were reporting that moderate drinkers live longer on average.

 Red Wine Health Myth